virtualritz/nsi-docs/docs/c-api.rst

    )

 This function deletes any attribute with a name which matches the ``name`` parameter on the specified object.
 There is no way to delete an attribute only for a specific time value.

 Deleting an attribute resets it to its default value.

-For example, after deleting the ``transformationmatrix`` attribute on a node, the transform will be an identity.
-Deleting a previously set attribute on a node will default to whatever is declared inside the shader.
+For example, after deleting the ``transformationmatrix`` attribute on a :ref:`transform node <node:transform>`, the transform will be an identity.
+Deleting a previously set attribute on a :ref:`shader node<node:shader>` node will default to whatever is declared inside the shader.

 .. _CAPI:nsiconnect: